CassidyDC/stylelint-config-w3c-order/README.md

 4. Optional: Install the [Stylelint VSCode extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) to show errors in the editor and fix errors with a hotkey.

 > [!NOTE]
-> This package automatically installs `stylelint-order` and includes it in your stylelint plugins so you don't need to add them manually.
+> This package automatically installs `stylelint-order` and includes it in your Stylelint's list of plugins so you don't need to add it manually.

 ## Issues